olcf/hands-on-with-summit/challenges/Basic_Unix_Vim/README.md

 ![screenshot showing normal mode](images/screenshot_showing_normal_mode.png)

-Once in Normal Mode, you can save by typing on your keyboard `:w`.
+Once in Normal Mode, you can save by typing on your keyboard `:w` followed by `return`.
 These characters won't appear in the main text but will appear in the bottom left. `:w` is the command for Vim to 'write' the file to disk, thus saving the file.

 ![screenshot showing :w](images/screenshot_showing_w.png)

-You can exit out of Vim and go back to the command line by typing in `:q`.
+You can exit out of Vim and go back to the command line by typing in `:q` followed by `return`.
 If you haven't saved, you will get a warning and Vim won't exit, so make sure you save the file with `:w` first.